medialab/artoo/save.md

 ---

 <h2 id="csv">artoo.saveCsv</h2>
-Download an array of array or an array of objects or a string as a CSV file.
+Download an array of array, an array of objects or a string as a CSV file.

 ```js
 artoo.saveCsv(data, [params]);